Whatsapp Icon

 • Calcium and Vitamin D: The regulation of calcium may be impaired after thyroidectomy.
 Incorporate calcium-rich foods like leafy greens, almonds, and fortified dairy alternatives into your diet.
 Adequate vitamin D intake, through sunlight exposure and food sources like fortified cereals and plant-based milk, is also vital for calcium absorption.

 • High-Fiber Foods: A common complaint after thyroidectomy is weight gain due to a slower metabolism.
-Consuming fiber-rich foods, such as fruits, vegetables, and whole grains, can help manage weight by keeping you full longer.
+Consuming fi foods, such as fruits, vegetables, and whole grains, can help manage weight by keeping you full longer.

 Physical Activity